 - 1 teaspoon sugar or more to taste

-- 3 tablespoons neutral tasting oil (See note)
+- 3 tablespoons neutral-tasting oil Note 4

 - fine sea salt and freshly ground black pepper

-- Give the cucumber slices to a bowl.
-Use your hands to unstick the slices that might stick together.
+- Slice the cucumber very thinly.
+Use a mandoline for best results.
+Place the cucumber slices in a bowl.
+Use your hands to unstick the slices that might stick together.1 long English cucumber

-- Adjust the taste with more salt, pepper and sugar if necessary.
+- Adjust the taste with more salt, pepper, and sugar if necessary.